nnamdiilokah/MechaCar_Statistical_Analysis/README.md

 There are several metrices to be considered when making decision on a vehicle to purchase.
 These metrices include engine power in horsepower and fuel consumption in miles per gallon (mpg)
 In this study, we will name our competition vehicle “Model P” and compare this vehicle against MechaCar using the aforementioned metrices (engine power and fuel consumption).
 We can establish a null hypothesis stating MechaCar is not different from Model P and our alternative hypthosis would be that MechaCar is statistically different from Model P. I recommend doing statistical analysis using a t-test to obtain test results of the hypothesis.
-Finally, I would recommend using the correlation matrix and linear regression to predict and establish the relationship between the test metrices.
+Finally, I would recommend using the correlation matrix and linear regression to predict and establish the relationship between the test metrices.git